 Whether you are wearing braces or invisalign, it's very important to brush and floss after every meal in order to keep your teeth and gums healthy throughout your orthodontic treatment.
 We get a lot of questions about choosing the right toothbrush, toothpaste, and dental floss so we have tried to make things a little easier for you:

-Throughout this page you will see direct links to some of our FAVORITE oral health care products for taking care of your teeth while undergoing orthodontic treatment.
+CLICK HERE to visit our MHO Amazon Storefront where you can see our recommendations for oral health care products and tools for taking care of your teeth while undergoing orthodontic treatment.
 Should you have any questions, please ask Dr. Mack, Dr. Hansen, or any of our team members at your next visit!

 Brushing with Braces